-As the Cavapoo is so popular there are plenty of Cavapoo breeders that appear on the first few pages of any search engine, and this is most often where people begin their searches for a Cavapoo breeder.
-Just be sure to thoroughly research the kennel or the breeder before you commit to any decisions, and it is also really important to visit the puppies and parents before a decision is made in any case.
+The Cavapoo is quite popular.
+There are plenty of breeders that appear on the first few pages of any search engine.
+This is most often where people begin their searches for a Cavapoo breeder.
+Just be sure to thoroughly research the kennel or the breeder before you commit to any decisions.
+It’s extremely important to visit both puppies and parents before you take your pup home.

-There are also plenty of Cavapoo groups on social media platforms that are full of avid Cavapoo fans, and this is a great way to ask for suggestions of breeders from those in the know, about who is reputable and who is not.
+There are also plenty of Cavapoo groups on social media platforms that are full of avid Cavapoo fans.
+This is a great way to ask for suggestions of breeders from those in the know, about who is reputable and who is not.

 Rescue & Shelters

-As with any new designer breed and their popular demand, there will be few and far between in the rescue centers, and for those pups who do unfortunately find themselves in the rescue centers they will be snapped up pretty quickly.
+As with any new designer breed and their popular demand, there will be few and far between in the rescue centers.
+For those pups who do unfortunately find themselves in the rescue centers, they will be snapped up quickly.
 The best way to increase your chances is to speak to your local rescue center to see if they can point you in the right direction.

 Additionally, you could speak to dedicated rescue centers who solely rehome Cavalier King Charles Spaniels and Poodles, and other mixes of their breed.
 A great place to start would be to contact the Poodle Club of America Rescue Foundation, or the American Cavalier King Charles Spaniel Rescue Trust.

-This cute little teddy bear lookalike is proving to be a big hit, not only in America, but across the world.
+This cute little teddy bear lookalike is proving to be a big hit.
+Not only are they popular in America, but across the world.
 Not only are they one of the most popular designer breeds out there, but they are possibly one of the cutest with the ultimate canine personality.

-The Cavapoo has plenty of love and hugs for the whole family, but he also has enough cheekiness to provide hours of laughter and fun.
+The Cavapoo has plenty of love and hugs for the whole family.
+They also have enough cheekiness to provide hours of laughter and fun.
 This dog has something for everyone, which is why he is so popular.
-One of the biggest selling points about the Cavapoo is that he is suggested to be hypoallergenic, and whilst he might be partially hypoallergenic, he also might not be, so don’t be fooled by breeders who guarantee this as a selling point.
+One of the biggest selling points about the Cavapoo is that he is suggested to be hypoallergenic.
+While they might be partially hypoallergenic, there’s no guarantee.
+Don’t be fooled by breeders who guarantee this as a selling point.